 Five is the number of strength and power as the fifth manifestation of the Holy Spirit.
 (Is.
 11:2) This power is what fueled the first global migrations of the birds and fish created on the fifth day of creation.
 Just in case we missed this connection with creation and the number five, it says in 1 Sam.
 17:48 that when Goliath went to meet David in battle, that David “ran quickly” to meet him.
 The word for ran (rutz) is the same root word used to describe the movement of the creatures created on day five.
 Quick flowing movement is a trademark of those filled with YHWH’s Spirit of Power.

 For more symbolism found in the number five, please see my article: Hebrew Numbers 1-10.
 For now, consider that there are FIVE books of Moses or Torah.
-The Ten Commandments were written on two stone tablets, each with FIVE commands per side.
+The Ten Commandments were written on two stone tablets, with FIVE commandments teaching one how to love YHWH and FIVE teaching one how to love their neighbor.
 FIVE is associated with grace, the gospel, and anointing.

 Though it only took one smooth stone to defeat Goliath, David picked up five, a clear indication that the Torah (Word) is what defeats a beast.
 Our greater King David, the Messiah Yeshua, was likewise taunted (tempted) for forty days.
 Like David, He overcame the adversary with one smooth stone by quoting one of the FIVE books of Torah.
 (Deuteronomy, the fifth book) Coincidence?
 I don’t think so.